AssSam7/monster-slayer/README.md

 Whenever the user clicks the **Start new game** button, it should hide this panel, show user the attacks panel by setting the boolean to true

-### 1. Adding the click event to Start new game button
+### 1. Adding the click event to the Start new game button

 Since we have to write some bunch of code here, we call a method serving this purpose